simd_alu - Ara’s in-lane SIMD ALU (simd_alu)

 1. Vector Element Width Awareness

-Operations are performed on lanes as defined by vew_i
+Operations are performed on lanes as defined by vew_i:

 Each operation adapts to the selected width via unpacking the input operands accordingly.